 As stated in the main text, inductive reasoning is a process that goes from the particular to the general.
 In contrast, analogical reasoning is a process from the particular to the particular, which can be regarded as a special form of inductive reasoning.
 For example, consider an inductive reasoning task of deriving the general term formula of a number sequence: the input is a number sequence, and the output is its general term formula.
 Analogical reasoning, on the other hand, takes a number sequence as input and outputs its next term.
 In short, analogical reasoning is a form of reasoning that involves imitation based on observations.
 It compares and transfers similarities from existing observations to infer and generate possible next items or outcomes \citep{lewis2024evaluating,lewis2024using,musker2024semantic}.

 In the field of LLMs, the commonly studied ICL \citep{DBLP:journals/corr/abs-2301-00234,DBLP:conf/emnlp/Dong0DZMLXX0C0S24} can be regarded as a form of analogical reasoning.
-Therefore, ICL is not within the scope of inductive reasoning discussed in this paper.
+For ease of discussion and to clearly define the scope, a large body of research on ICL is not discussed in this paper.